SO(4,1) Yang-Mills theory of quantum gravity: The Theoretical Foundation of SO(4,1) Yang-Mills gravity

 There are nonlinearities in the field equations \ref{eqn:motion1}-\ref{eqn:motion2} and the continuity equations because gravitons have spin, polarization and momentum and couple to themselves.
+These nonlinearities are too small to detect except at the cosmological scale (Sec. \ref{sec:ae}) and close to strongly gravitating objects moving at high speeds or rates of rotation.

-When $H_{\mu\nu\lambda} = 0$, the field equations without an angular momentum source revert to the Abelian equation, which, under the harmonic gauge condition, is, From this equation, the vortex model, and the geodesic equation derived in the next section, I will show that the theory agrees with all observations of N-body motion.
+When $H_{\mu\nu\lambda} = 0$, the field equations without an angular momentum source revert to the Abelian equation, which, under the harmonic gauge condition, is, which relates $J_{\mu\nu}$ to the pseudotensor $G_{\mu\nu}$.
+This equation is most useful for experimental predictions since $H_{\mu\nu\lambda}$ is usually too small to detect.
+In the following, I will use the known gravitational constant in Planck units, $G/c^4 = 1$, for classical equations assuming that the mass quantum, $m_g$, is negligible for N-body dynamics and cosmology.